YitingLiu97/portfolio-2020/_posts/2020-03-05-all-connecting.md

 description: An interactive video sculpture that exposes the systems of the Internet in real-time.
 permalink: all-connect
 category: sculpture
-tags: [interactive, projection, storytelling, video sculpture, processing]
+tags:
+    - Interactive Installation
-preview: assets/all-connecting/demo.png
+preview: /assets/all-connecting/demo.png
 author: Yiting Liu

 ---